mohit-agarwal/Face-Recognition-Tool/README.md

-﻿README
+README

-The Mini Project has been done in MATLAB.
+The Project has been done in MATLAB.

 The project is divided into into 3 parts: